cmusphinx/cmusphinx.github.io/wiki/tutorialsphinx4.md

 </dependency>
 ```

-Add `sphinx4-data` to dependencies as well if you want to use default
+Add `sphinx4-data` to the dependencies as well if you want to use the default
 US English acoustic and language models:

 ```